brk-a/system-design/0x08-notification_system/0-notification_system.md

 * FE service has
     - reverse proxy that picks up requests when they land on the host
         - reverse proxy is a lightweight server that is responsible for
-            - SSL termination &rarr; HTTPS requests are decrypted and passed further in unencrypted form; responses are encrypted when being  sent to client
+            - SSL termination &rarr; HTTP requests are decrypted and passed further in unencrypted form; responses are encrypted when being  sent to client
             - compression &rarr; e.g. with `gzip`; proxy compresses responses when being sent to client
     - FE web service that is responsible for
         - calling the metadata service to get info about the topic